Special Report: In the new Myanmar, the gulag endures

 Myint Aye was arrested so many times that Lae Lae Win kept a travel bag with his clothes by the door.
 Each arrest was followed by up to 18 months in custody.
 "We never knew where he was taken," she says.
 Even in his absence, Special Branch agents monitored the house.
 "I used to tease my husband, 'They look after me better than you do.'"

-Myint Aye was arrested for the ninth time in August 2008 for his alleged role in the bombing of an office belonging to a junta-backed political organisation the previous month.
+Myint Aye was arrested for the ninth time in August 2008 for his alleged role in the bombing of an office belonging to a junta-backed political organization the previous month.

 Repairman Myo Min, a father of four who helped out at NLD events, was arrested two days earlier with two others in connection with the same incident.
 The abuse began immediately, Myo Min says.
 Police handcuffed him behind his back, tied a rope around the cuffs and suspended him from the ceiling.